Club and Organization COVID-19 Information

 - Typical modes of transportation such as Campus Shuttle and Vans may be very limited due to availability during the semester.

 - Third party transportation companies are allowed and will be reviewed to ensure compliance with current distancing guidelines.

-- Tabling will be allowed but restricted to new locations on campus.
-The traditional
+- Tabling will be allowed but restricted to new locations as some traditional locations

 - ESCCO has built new diagrams in several “less traditional” outdoor spaces to give more options for clubs and organizations to utilize space.

-- When possible, tabling will use “double stacked tables” to accommodate physical distancing.
+- Tabling when possible, tabling will use physical distancing.

 - Space for meetings and other small gatherings will be limited due to conflicts with academic scheduling.

 - It is generally understood by reading “Robert’s Rules of Order” that electronic meeting

 attendance is allowed at meetings.
 Further, if a voting member can be heard and hear